Awards

 Notifications will be sent to all applicants in early December.

-• To apply, complete and submit all three award questions as part of an abstract submission by 12 p.m. (noon) EDT on Friday, Oct.
-21, 2022.
+• To apply, complete and submit all three award questions as part of an abstract submission by 9 p.m.
+EDT on Wednesday, Oct.
+18, 2023.

 • Applicants will be asked to briefly describe their career stage and how Congress attendance will benefit their career in 4000 or fewer characters.